eclipse-archived/codewind-appsody-extension/README.md

 ## Installing the Appsody Extension on Codewind

-Download the latest [release](https://github.com/eclipse/codewind-appsody-extension/releases) and unzip or untar it under the Codewind workspace's `.extensions` folder, i.e.
+Download the desired build from [Eclipse Downloads](https://download.eclipse.org/codewind/codewind-appsody-extension/) and unzip the archive under the Codewind workspace's `.extensions` folder, i.e.

 `/some_path/codewind-workspace/.extensions/codewind-appsody-extension`